We help you give and we strengthen the causes you give to

 As part of the conversion process, a constitution for the CIO must be submitted and accepted by the Charity Commission.
 This constitution could:

-• Be written from scratch, most likely with the help of charity lawyers;
+• be written from scratch, most likely with the help of charity lawyers;

-• Be based on a model constitution template (normally drawn up by an umbrella organisation e.g. Baptist Union) already agreed with the Commission and easily adapted to individual conversions;
+• be based on a model constitution template (normally drawn up by an umbrella organisation e.g. Baptist Union) already agreed with the Commission and easily adapted to individual conversions;

-• Be based on the Commission’s own model constitution templates, but here it should be noted that these templates do not allow for the employment of trustees or connected persons.
+• be based on the Commission’s own model constitution templates, but here it should be noted that these templates do not allow for the employment of trustees or connected persons.
 This means that in their raw state they will not be suitable for many churches;

-• Use the company’s existing governing documents as the basis for the new constitution.
+• use the company’s existing governing documents as the basis for the new constitution.
 This may appear a straightforward approach, but as the mind-set of the Commission evolves over time, what may have been acceptable previously may no longer be now.
 The employment of trustees, omitted from their own model constitution templates, is one particular area that may cause problems.

 Other areas to look out for